jason-fispan/auth0-logs-to-elasticsearch/README.md

-# Auth0 - Logs to Logstash
+# Auth0 - Logs to Elasticsearch

 ## Move Notice
 Beginning with the `2.2` release of this extension, we have moved from separate repositories for each of the logging extensions to building and deploying via a single `auth0-logs-to-provider` monorepo.
 This approach will make maintenance and issue tracking across all logging extensions much easier for Auth0 and more timely for our customers.